Chapter 23 The Meeting

 “Congressman,” he said.
 “I was told you were here looking into an incident involving Marshal Hickok.”

-“I believe that Director Graff, and the Marshal have corrected my misconceptions,” he told the Attorney General.
+“I believe that Director Graff, and the Marshal have corrected my misconceptions,” he told the Attorney General with fake smile.
 Then he looked at Dante.

 “I believe you are the boy Bishop Lovejoy talked about,” Phelps said.
 I squeezed Dante’s hand.